chenzxlabhzau/pyMeSHSim/README.rst

     + It provided useful APIs to retrieve the MeSH dataset.
     + It implemented four methods of semantic similarity measures based on information content.It implemented one method of semantic similarity measures based on path.

-More details can be seen in the reference.
+More details can be seen in the `reference <http://pymeshsim.systemsgenetics.cn/>`_.